splnkit/splunk-tracer-python/README.md

 ```

-This library is the LightStep binding for [OpenTracing](http://opentracing.io/).
+This library is the Splunk binding for [OpenTracing](http://opentracing.io/).
 See the [OpenTracing Python API](https://github.com/opentracing/opentracing-python) for additional detail.